Fi2zz/TypePicker/README.md

 ## HOW TO USE

-use build tools,like webpack
+### use build tools,like webpack

-if you're using typescript
+if you're using TypeScript

 ```typescript
 import TypePicker from './src/index.ts'
 ```

-or if you are using javascript
+if you are using JavaScript

 ```javascript
 //import js file